A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Preliminaries

 Functional calculus is the theory of applying functions on unitary or self-adjoint operators.
 In the finite dimensional case, normal operators have an eigen-decomposition, and applying a function on the operator is defined by applying the function on the eigenvalues, keeping the eigenvectors intact.
 In the infinite dimensional case, there is an extension of the notion of an eigen-decomposition, namely the spectral theorem.

 A self-adjoint or unitary operator $T$ in an infinite dimensional separable Hilbert space $\cH$ does not admit an eigen-decomposition in general.
-Instead it admits a more subtle notion of spectral decomposition, called a projection-valued Borel measure, or PVM.
+Instead, it admits a more subtle notion of spectral decomposition, called a projection-valued Borel measure, or PVM.
 In case $T$ is self-adjoint, its spectrum is a subset of $\RR$, and in case $T$ is unitary, its spectrum is a subset of $e^{i\RR}$.
-We thus denote by $\SS$ the set $\RR$ or the set $e^{i\RR}$, if $T$ is self-adjoint or unitary respectively.
+We denote $\SS=\RR$ if $T$ is self-adjoint, and $\SS=e^{i\RR}$ if $T$ is unitary.
+Hence, $\SS$ contains the spectrum of $T$.
 Informally, the PVM corresponding to $T$ is a mapping $P$, that maps sets $B\subset\SS$ to the projection $P(B)$ upon the ``eigenspace'' corresponding to the eigenvalues in $B$.
 For a precise formulation see Definition \ref{defi_PVM} in Appendix A.

 The spectral theorem links $T$ with their PVMs.
 The theorem states that given $T$, there is a PVM $P$ such that

 The integral in (\ref{eq:spectral_theorem0}) is defined informally as

 Here, ${\bf x}=\{x_0,\ldots,x_n\}$ denotes a Riemann partition of $\SS$, and ${\rm diam}({\bf x})$ denote the maximal diameter of intervals in ${\bf x}$.
 For a precise formulation see Theorem \ref{spectral theorem}.
 The projections $P(B)$ are also called the spectral projections of $T$.